joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 Alongside Microsoft Project, Primavera P6 also provides access to timephased data, which can be seen as part of its Resource Assignment view.
-P6 allows "curves" to be applied to resource assignments distribute work or material utilisation in a form other than the default "flat" distribution.
-P6 also allows you to modify the timephased view of remaining work or material utilisation to allow you to make your own custom distributions.
+P6 allows curves to be applied to resource assignments distribute work or material utilisation in a form other than the default flat distribution.
+P6 also allows you to modify the timephased view of remaining work or material utilisation to allow you to make your own custom distribution.

+MPXJ will read and write timephased data for both XER and PMXML files.
 When reading a P6 schedule, the Raw Timephased Actual Regular Work and Raw Timephased Remaining Regular Work attributes are populated.
 This data is then accessible via the following methods on the `ResourceAssignment`, `Resource`,